Ceasefire talks spur bourse, peso

 Amid the improved sentiment, trading activity was robust, with value turnover reaching P7.25 billion, although foreign investors remained net sellers, posting P437.45 million in outflows.

-All sectors finished in positive territory, led by Mining & Oil (+6.86%), while market breadth was strongly positive at 158 advancers versus 47 decliners.
-Ayala Land led blue-chip gainers (+8.88%), while ACEN was the lone decliner (-0.99%).
+All sectors finished in positive territory, led by Mining & Oil (+6.86 percent), while market breadth was strongly positive at 158 advancers versus 47 decliners.
+Ayala Land led blue-chip gainers (+8.88 percent), while ACEN was the lone decliner (-0.99 percent).

 Meanwhile, the local currency also appreciated sharply to P59.43 per US dollar from P60.33 the previous day, marking a strong rebound.
 The move reflects a broad risk-on shift in global markets after oil prices dropped 13 to 15 percent to below $100 per barrel following the ceasefire and reopening of the Strait of Hormuz.